kammitama5/kammitama5.github.io/_posts/2017-12-15-Friday-December-15th.md

   more deeply into Python by learning Django, and I have to say, it was uhh...not that enjoyable for me.

+- I honestly don't enjoy running a one-line script and having 100 nested folders show up on my desktop.
+I die a bit.
+  I want to dig in, see the engine, and see what goes where and ask a gazillion questions about how it works, so I can have an abstract idea of how each element works.

 - I ended up doing a statistics course instead (this was actually *before* I even found out about the scholarship.